buyhome/mongoid-starter-app/README.markdown

 * will_paginate (2.3.14)

 Except for machinist*, faker and bson_ext, all gems listed are dependecies for Rails and/or Mongoid.

+Also, Mongoid 1.9.0 explicitly mentions support for MongoDB 1.4.0.

 ## Relevant files